 The matter of profitability

-By using eco-friendly products (which are generally more powerful yet safer for users), professional cleaning companies can reduce workplace injuries for employees (and in turn, compensation claims) and even staff turnover.
+By using eco-friendly products (which are safer for users and in some cases more powerful), professional cleaning companies can reduce workplace injuries for employees (and in turn, compensation claims) and even staff turnover.